nzp-team/nzportable/README.md

 # Nazi Zombies: Portable

 # About
-This is the main/hub repository for NZ:P, the Call of Duty: Zombies de-make powered by various enhanced forks of the Quake engine, and has been in development since 2009.
-The main purpose of this hub repository is to serve as a place to host nightly builds as well as a means of bug reporting on a game-wide (non-component) scale.
+This is the main/hub repository for NZ:P, a Call of Duty: Zombies "de-make" powered by various enhanced forks of the Quake engine, in development since 2009.
+This hub repository serves as a place to host nightly builds as well as a means of bug reporting on a game-wide (non-component) scale.
+See [the breakdown](#github-organzation-breakdown) for source code and other components.

-The game itself is *mostly* feature-equivalent with Call of Duty: World at War on a generic level.
-Gameplay components are implemented, with some parity differences, but most World at War maps and their gimmicks are not yet represented.
-Various small features from Call of Duty: Black Ops are present, but not on as wide of a scale as compared to World at War.
+The game itself is feature-equivalent with Call of Duty: World at War on a generic level.
+Gameplay components are implemented with minor parity differences.
+Most World at War maps and their unique features are not yet represented.
+Various small additions and changes from Call of Duty: Black Ops are present as a means of gameplay smoothing, but not on a wide scale.
+NZ:P is, first and foremost, a Call of Duty: World at War remake.

-Oh yeah, we have lots of bugs, too.
+# Supported Platforms
+* Linux (x86, x86_64, armhf, arm64)
+* macOS†
+* Nintendo Switch
+* Nintendo 3DS
+* PlayStation Portable (both "PHAT" (PSP-1000) and "SLIM" (PSP-2000 and higher))
+* PlayStation VITA
+* Windows (x86, x86_64)

 # GitHub Organzation Breakdown
 * [assets](https://github.com/nzp-team/assets): Game GFX, Sound, etc. data.
 * [dquakeplus](https://github.com/nzp-team/dquakeplus): The NZ:P PSP engine, forked from dQuakePlus.
-* [fteqw](https://github.com/nzp-team/fteqw): Spike's FTEQW, with minimal changes.
+* [fteqw](https://github.com/nzp-team/fteqw): The NZ:P Windows, Mac, Linux, and Web engine.
+Powered by Spike's FTEQW, with minimal changes.
+* [glquake](https://github.com/nzp-team/glquake): The NZ:P Nintendo 3DS engine, forked from ctrQuake.
 * [quakespasm](https://github.com/nzp-team/quakespasm): The NZ:P Nintendo Switch and PS VITA engine, forked from QuakespasmNX.
 * [quakec](https://github.com/nzp-team/quakec): The game-side code for things like weapons and Perk machines.
 * [tools](https://github.com/nzp-team/tools): Misc. development tools.